beedrill/gym_trafficlight/README.md

 ```

 * **Luxembourg Traffic Light 12408**
-This is a traffic light configuration directly taken from LusT traffic scenario (of Luxembourg).
+This is a traffic light configuration directly taken from LusT traffic scenario (of Luxembourg) intersection 12408.
 Each approach has 3 lanes, the traffic light have 4 phases, 2 straight and 2 left-turn.
 We offer the car flow of 2 a.m., 8 a.m, and 14 a.m, corresponds to midnight, rush hours, and regular hours.

 ```python
   env_midnight = gym.make('TrafficLight-Lust12408-midnight-v0') #this has 2 a.m. car arrival rate